-Join our October webinar to hear Martin Tolich and Dr Lily George from the NZ Ethics Committee discuss community research ethics and how the NZEC can support you or your organisation on your community research journey.
-The panelists will also speak about some of the pressing issues in ethical community research including:
+Watch our October 2020 webinar to hear Martin Tolich from the NZ Ethics Committee discuss community research ethics and how the NZEC can support you or your organisation on your community research journey.
+Martin also speaks about some of the pressing issues in ethical community research including:

 We also have the official relaunch of the revised Community Research Code of Practice with our Community Research Co-chair, Garth Nowland-Foreman.

-Finally, we will be promoting a range of professional associations that can support you in your ethical practice and some of the indemnity requirements you may need to consider when undertaking or commissioning research in the community.
+Finally, we promote a range of professional associations that can support you in your ethical practice and some of the indemnity requirements you may need to consider when undertaking or commissioning research in the community.

 Join the discussion on Facebook

 Community Research has created a private Facebook discussion group where you can meet other NGOs who are grappling with similar questions to you. https://www.facebook.com/groups/265767623828732/